thoas/go-funk/README.rst

 funk.RandomString
 .................

-``funk.RandomString`` generates a random string with a fixed length
+Generates a random string with a fixed length.

 .. code-block:: go